-Unlike traditional dumpsites where the surrounding land can be contaminated with leachate, each cell in the engineered landfill is lined with an impermeable membrane to ensure waste is securely contained.
+Unlike traditional dumpsites where the surrounding land can be contaminated with leachate, each cell in the engineered landfill was lined with an impermeable membrane to ensure waste is securely contained.
 Leachate is an unavoidable phenomenon where rainwater percolates downwards through waste stored in the landfill and eventually seep into the ground.
 By putting in place a gravity pipe system to collect these from within the membrane liners, the leachate is then directed safely into the treatment facility where the liquid is removed of its toxicity and closely monitored through the stages.

 In January 2015, guests from Japanese integrated trading and investment business conglomerate, Marubeni, and Brunei Branch of US-based oil and gas EPCI company, McDermott, visited the Sungai Paku Engineered Landfill.
 They were impressed by the minimal odour from the rubbish, and its clean and tidy surroundings and commented that it was a notable and positive improvement from the sanitary landfill solutions in the region.
 Much of Sungai Paku used to be a wasteland after the sand miners extracted most of what the land had to offer.
-However, the engineered landfill brought new use to the land.
+The engineered landfill brought new use to the land.

 The now defunct Sungai Akar dumpsite had to be closed due to full capacity but was given a fresh lease of life after undergoing a land rehabilitation process, as commissioned by the BEDB.
-Situated in close proximity to the city, the land plot now houses ST Marine’s transfer station facility which receives 500 tonnes per day (tpd) of municipal and commercial waste from Brunei’s capital before transporting to the engineered landfill.
+Situated in close proximity to the city, the land plot now houses our transfer station facility which receives 500 tonnes per day (tpd) of municipal and commercial waste from Brunei’s capital before transporting to the engineered landfill.

-Solar panels installed at the rooftops of the transfer station help to defray the facility’s operating costs by harnessing recoverable energy for its administrative operations.
+Solar panels installed at the rooftops of the transfer station will help to defray the facility’s operating costs by harnessing recoverable energy for its administrative operations.
 With a light environmental footprint to the immediate surroundings, the transfer station is able to serve its purpose whilst sharing its land with Sungai Akar’s recreational park.